bertomartin/git-recipes/assets/outline.md

     * Pushing one local branch to another remote branch
     * Export a repository to a compressed archive
     * Push changes to a locale file instead of a remote repository
+    * Using rebase instead of merge with pull
 * Rebasing
+    * The dangers of rewriting history
-    * Amending the last commit
+    - Amending the last commit
-    * Changing commit messages
+    - Changing commit messages
-    * Rewriting history by squashing commits
-    * Automatically squashing commits
-    * Squashing entire feature branches
-    * Reordering commits using interactive rebasing
+    - Reordering commits using interactive rebasing
+    - Rewriting history by squashing commits
-    * Splitting a single commit into multiple commits
+    - Splitting a single commit into multiple commits
+    - Automatically squashing commits
 * Using Git hooks
     * Using commit message templates
     * Notifying others of new commits